 In the third class, we focus on the signs of developmental and situational readiness for digital interaction, as well as the warning signs of a child in trouble.
 We incorporate the second part of the Raising Children in a Digital World videomaterial, exploring the idea that there is "a time and a season".
 We also introduce the vital role of the parent in reading the needs of the child and providing a buffer.

 In the final session, we bring together the importance of play in the wider context of living in a digital world.
 We explore the important question of finding ways to preserve the space for play in our childrens’ lives - a much needed discussion in a world where culture has not caught up to our technological advances.

 The tuition fee for taking Preserving Play in Digital World through continuing education is $125.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 If a personal copy of the videomaterial is desired, the tuition fee is $150.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.

 SELF-PACED STUDY: To register for this course in the Self-Paced format, click on the Self-Paced Study registration box on the left hand side of this page.
 This course is available in the Self-Paced format at all times.